Persistence for Circle Valued Maps: Representation theory and its invariants

 The invariants for the circle valued map are derived from the representation theory of quivers.
 The quivers are directed graphs.
 The representation theory of simple quivers such as paths with directed edges was described by Gabriel~\cite{G72} and is at the heart of the derivation of the invariants for zigzag and then level persistence in~\cite{CSD09}.
 For circle valued maps, one needs representation theory for circle graphs with directed edges.
 This theory appears in the work of Nazarova~\cite {N73}, and Donovan and Ruth-Freislich~\cite {DF73}.
-The reader can find a refined treatment in Kac~\cite{K80}.